Epic-Busta/PaperMC-Container/README.md

-# PaperMC Server for Containers
+# PaperMC Server for Containers (WORK IN PROGRESS)
 A Paper Minecraft server container with selectable garbage collectors.

+This might not work yet.
+I'm just ironing out any problems and I should really be testing these locally instead of pushing to the repo
 ## Features
 * Download and run any version of a Paper server .jar
 * Choose to automatically/prompt update to the latest version of paper on launch.